Pushpa31052001/Tableau-operations/README.md

 1) Download Tableau public 2024.3
-2) Double-click the .twb file, and it will open in Tableau Desktop if installed.
-3) Alternatively, open Tableau Desktop, go to File > Open, and browse for the file.
+2) open Tableau Desktop, go to File > Open, and browse for the file.